 Further development of conducting techniques and expression, including rehearsal technique.
 Enrollment by instructor permission only.
+1-2 semester credits

 MUS 470 Sacred Music Practicum

 Course requires immersion in a parish setting.
 Students will synthesize information learned through their coursework and practicum experience, and will demonstrate servant leadership in planning, preparing, and directing the musical prayer of a local church.
 Satisfies capstone requirement for Sacred Music major.
 Prerequisites: MUS 222, 224, 370.
 4 semester credits